By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Substance Abuse Counselors come from a different world.
 Most substance abuse professionals have what we call “lived experiences” meaning they or someone close to them is in recovery.
 They have lived through the process of addiction and recovery and from first-hand experience, they know the difference between the disease of addiction and the life of recovery.

 Most recovering people are suspicious of those counselors who learned about addiction or recovery from a textbook rather than from firsthand experience.
 We know of course that a doctor does not have to have personally had all the diseases he treats in order to be a superior physician.
 We wonder though why someone would choose to be a substance abuse counselor whose life has not be touched in some way by addiction, especial when we realize that substance abuse professionals often make less than their counterparts in other related fields.

-As more funding has been provided by government for substance abuse treatment, society has asked, and rightfully so, what are the qualifications of those who do the counseling and what results are we getting for our money?
+As more funding has been provided by the government for substance abuse treatment, society has asked, and rightfully so, what are the qualifications of those who do the counseling and what results are we getting for our money?
 The result of these questions has been to increase the qualifications needed to become a substance abuse professional.

 Different jurisdictions have moved in different directions and things continue to change.